drnice/CCFraudUseCase/README.md

 # CCFraudUseCase

 # Data Generation tool
-Data generation using python alon with two files (name_cc.csv and zipcode.csv).
+Data generation using python scripte along with two data files (name_cc.csv and zipcode.csv).

-all files below in the same directory.
+all files below need to reside in the same directory - for now.

-Execute command as follows
+Execute command as follows:

 python readrandom0.5.py